Address348 3rd St W

-Ordinance Rooms:Four ordinance rooms (four-stage progressive) and five sealing
+Ordinance Rooms:Four instruction rooms (four-stage progressive), five sealing rooms, and one baptistry

 Total Floor Area:88,562 square feet | 8,228 square meters

 The Cardston Alberta Temple is a historic Alberta landmark that stands on elevated ground in the center of Cardston.
 Founded by settlers of The Church of Jesus Christ of Latter-day Saints in 1887, the small community lies just 15 miles north of the U.S.-Canada border on southern Alberta's fertile plains.
 Outside the gates of the temple, a public visitors' center (operated in the summer) offers several displays including construction photographs dating to the early 1900s.

 The Cardston Alberta Temple was the first temple built in Canada.